GOkwori/Toons-Quiz/README.md

 The "How to Play" page of the Toons Quiz Game provides concise, easy-to-follow instructions tailored for players of all ages and skill levels.
 Here's what it includes:

-* Clear Instructions: Brief steps guide players from starting a game to navigating through questions and selecting answers.
+* `Clear Instructions`: Brief steps guide players from starting a game to navigating through questions and selecting answers.

 ![How to play](documentation/page-layout/how-to-play-page.PNG)